H4HWV2011/msjarvis-public-docs/thesis/13-qualia-engine-and-introspective-state.md

 - **Spatial backbone**
   When requests involve specific locations, communities, or facilities, introspective entries can carry spatial identifiers sourced from geospatial backends or spatial knowledge tables.
 This ensures that analyses of system behavior can be localized in space as well as time and semantics, supporting geographically aware audit, planning, and stewardship.

+- **Qualia Engine outputs**
+  For each event, the Qualia Engine can be invoked to transform content and associated metadata into a structured qualia envelope, including an enhanced text string that appends an emotional‑depth annotation, an `emotional_resonance` object describing primary emotion and intensity, a `meaning` object capturing keyphrases or keywords, and a `subjective_experience` object representing how the system is treating the underlying content.
+In the current implementation, the emotional and meaning components are fully active, while the subjective experience component uses a direct‑experience fallback.

-These links make introspective state traceable in both directions: from raw data up to narrative descriptions, and from high‑level descriptions back down to concrete memory, belief, and spatial elements.
+These links make introspective state traceable in both directions: from raw data up to narrative descriptions, and from high‑level descriptions back down to concrete memory, belief, spatial, and qualia elements.

 ---